draft-ietf-httpbis-safe-method-w-body-06.txt draft-ietf-httpbis-safe-method-w-body-latest.txt

 Host: example.org Host: example.org

-if the query parameters extend to several kilobytes or more of data if the query parameters extend to several kilobytes or more of data
+if the query parameters extend to several kilobytes or more of data However, for a query with parameters that are complex or large in

-it may not be, because many implementations place limits on their it may not be, because many implementations place limits on their
+it may not be, because many implementations place limits on their size, encoding it in the request URI may not be the best option

 size.
-Often these limits are not known or discoverable ahead of size.
-Often these limits are not known or discoverable ahead of
+Often these limits are not known or discoverable ahead of because

-Additionally, expressing some data in the target URI is inefficient, Additionally, expressing some data in the target URI is inefficient,
+Additionally, expressing certain kinds of data in the target URI is

-because it needs to be encoded to be a valid URI. because it needs to be encoded to be a valid URI.
+inefficient, because it needs to be encoded to be a valid URI.

 As an alternative to using GET, many implementations make use of the As an alternative to using GET, many implementations make use of the